microsoft/azuredevopslabs/labs/tfs/technicaldebt/readme.md

 3- You will need to download and install SonarQube VSTS extension from [VSTS marketplace](https://marketplace.visualstudio.com/items?itemName=SonarSource.sonarqube)

 4- Complete

-### Exercises

-This hands-on lab includes the following exercises:

-* Install and configure SonarQube Server and Extensions.

-* Analyzing Projects with SonarQube Extension for VSTS/TFS.

-Estimated time to complete this lab: **45 minutes**.

 ## Exercise 1: Install and Configure SonarQube Server and Extensions